psychiee/TAPE/README.md

 - 03-make_timeseries.py (run star-matching and generate the time-series of magnitudes)
 - 04-chek_comps.py (find the comparisons for differential photometry)
 - 05-plot_lightcurve.py (draw the light curves [flux] for the selected comparisons)
+- 06-fit_lightcurve.py (fit the light curve with the model of transiting planet)

 ## How to use

 ### Prepare a set of images obtained at DOAO using NYSC 1m telescope.